Independence Day in Mexico City: El Grito at the Zocalo with Kids

 Where to Eat with Kids on September 15

-A Sample September 15-16 Family Itinerary
+A Sample September 15-16 Itinerary

 September 15

-• Lunch: chiles en nogada at El Cardenal or Azul Historico (reserve weeks ahead)
+• Lunch: chiles en nogada at El Cardenal or Azul Historico.
+Reserve weeks ahead.

-• 11 pm: El Grito and fireworks
+• 11 pm: El Grito and fireworks.

 September 16

-• Late breakfast: tamales and atole at the hotel or a cafe
+• Late breakfast: tamales and atole.

-• 10:30 am: walk to a parade viewing spot on Reforma
+• 10:30 am: parade viewing spot on Reforma.

-• 11 am - 1 pm: military parade
+• 11 am - 1 pm: military parade.

-Where to Stay for Independence Weekend
+Where to Stay

 Pre-Trip Reading for Kids